scvalencia/Coddie/README.md

 Burp
 ====

-An extended interpreter of the relational algebra
+An Interpreter for Extended Relational Algebra